wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

 3. Save the file with the name Modbus1DataSource.json.
 4. Run the following curl script from the same directory where the file is located.

-**Note:** You should run the script on the same computer where the Edge Data Store is installed:
+**Note:** You should run the script on the same computer where the Edge Data Store is installed.

    ```bash
    curl -i -d "@Modbus1Datasource.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/Modbus1/Datasource
    ```

-When this command completes successfully (a 204 is returned by curl), your Modbus TCP data source has been created.
-If you get a 400 error, check your JSON file for errors.
-If you get a 404 or 500 error, check to make sure Edge Data Store is running on your computer.
+When this script completes successfully (a 204 is returned by curl), your Modbus TCP data source has been created.
+If you get a 400 error, check the JSON file for errors.
+If you get a 404 or 500 error, check to make sure Edge Data Store is running on your device.

 ## Configure Modbus TCP data selection

 Select the Modbus TCP data you want to store in Edge Data Store by configuring Modbus data selection.
-The following is a sample JSON for 5 Modbus values.
+The following is sample JSON for 5 Modbus values.

 1. Modify the values as appropriate for your Modbus environment.